Search Menu Globe Arrow Right Close

 The 24-hour probe study is used to see if you have GERD.
 It may also be used to see if your GERD treatment is helping to reduce your stomach acid level.

 The 24-hour probe study can help stop such problems.
-It can tell if you have any medical problems.
+It can tell if you have any health problems.
 It can also make sure the care you are getting is working.

 What are the risks of a 24-hour probe study?

-The 24-hour probe study has no real risks.
+The 24-hour probe study has no major risks.
 There are only a few small side effects.
 It may not feel very good when your healthcare provider inserts the tube and when you wear it.
-When the tube is inserted, you may feel:
+When the tube or capsule is inserted, or in place, you may feel:

 • Mild pain when swallowing